Chapter 2. Using Chez Scheme

 Petite Chez Scheme Characteristics.
 Although interpreter-based, Petite Chez Scheme evaluates Scheme source code faster than might be expected.
 Some of the reasons for this are listed below.

 Nevertheless, compiled code is still far more efficient for most applications.
-The difference between the speed of interpreted and compiled code varies significantly from one application to another, but can amount to a factor of ten or more.
+The difference between the speed of interpreted and compiled code varies significantly from one application to another, but often amounts to a factor of five and sometimes to a factor of ten or more.

-Except as noted above, Petite Chez Scheme does not restrict what programs can do, and like Chez Scheme, it places essentially no limits on the size of programs or the memory images they create.
+Except as noted above, Petite Chez Scheme does not restrict what programs can do, and like Chez Scheme, it places essentially no limits on the size of programs or the memory images they create, beyond the inherent limitations of the underlying hardware or operating system.

 The remainder of this section describes how to distribute applications that do not require Petite Chez Scheme to be installed as a stand-alone system on the target machine.